-We frequently use social stories as a useful, visual way of explaining confusing situations or experiences.
+Social stories are a visual way of explaining confusing situations or experiences.

 These videos are great visual explanations of what is happening at the moment: